ryanschiang/smart-word-count/terms.md

 You agree that Smart Word Count will not be liable to you for any direct, indirect, incidental, special, consequential, or exemplary damages, including but not limited to, damages for loss of profits, goodwill, use, data or other intangible losses arising out of or in connection with your use of our service.

-In particular, customer may not, and will not allow third parties (including Internal Users and End Users) to use the Products, responses created using the Products, Documentation or other data, information or service provided by Smart Word Count (by RSC Solutions LLC.)
+In particular, customer may not, and will not allow third parties (including Internal Users and End Users) to use the Products, responses created using the Products, Documentation or other data, information or service provided by Smart Word Count (by RSC Solutions LLC

 a) in connection with or for the purpose of operating critical infrastructure such as electrical power stations, military or defence equipment, medical appliances or other equipment whose failure or impairment would result in unforeseeable economical or physical damages;
 b) for any illegal activities, including development of any applications infringing any third-party rights or any other applicable laws or regulations;